monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 This contender actually has a lot of proven history, and surely would do the task at hand.
 But the Perl stack is rather large.
 There are smaller options like microperl<sup>[1]</sup> and miniperl, tinyperl<sup>[2]</sup>, but generally it seems that the recommendation is to look elsewhere than Perl, if targeting a small embedded platform<sup>[3]</sup>.
 There is also the more subjective argument, that perl is a bit dated and "unsexy" language with complex syntax.

-What speaks in perls favour, is that its inherintly very suited for scripting, and have a long pedigree as a more versitile alternative for bash.
+What speaks in perls favor, is that its inherently very suited for scripting, and have a long pedigree as a more versatile alternative for bash.

 Various techniques known from bash is supported, e.g.: HEREDOC
 ```perl